zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    normal TLS traffic.
 Heartbeats are described in :rfc:`6520`.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :length: length of the entire heartbeat message.
+   :param length: length of the entire heartbeat message.

-   :heartbeat_type: type of the heartbeat message.
+   :param heartbeat_type: type of the heartbeat message.
 Per RFC, 1 = request, 2 = response.

-   :payload_length: length of the payload of the heartbeat message, according to
+   :param payload_length: length of the payload of the heartbeat message, according to
                    packet field.

-   :payload: payload contained in the heartbeat message.
+   :param payload: payload contained in the heartbeat message.
 Size can differ from
             payload_length, if payload_length and actual packet length disagree.

    .. zeek:see::  ssl_client_hello ssl_established ssl_extension ssl_server_hello